esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 <class 'SimpleITK.SimpleITK.Image'>
 ```

-We can also plot multiple slices at the same time, for better ispecting the volume:
+We can also plot multiple slices at the same time, for better inspecting the volume:

 ```python
 img_xslices = [img_volume[x,:,:] for x in range(50, 200, 30)]